EloisePrasad/Boris_Bikes/boris_bikes_log.md

         Failure/Error: expect(bike).to be_working
           expected `#<Bike:0x00007fdb84119f10>.working?` to return true, got nil
      ```
-     --- expecting the .working? method on bike to return true, it is returning nil as there is nothing in the .working? method
+     --- expecting the `.working?` method on bike to return `true`, it is returning `nil` as there is nothing in the `.working?` method

-     The bare minimum to make the test pass is to return true inside the .working? method
+     The bare minimum to make the test pass is to return `true` inside the `.working?` method

      ```
      class Bike